connexcs/docs/docs/customer/customer.md

 **Advanced** tab
 There are several options that can be configured:

-+ Select a codecs (if no codec is selcted, all are supported).
++ Select a codec (if no codec is selcted, all are supported).
-+ Enter the customer switch Manufacturer and Version is desired (these fields are not functional, they are for reference only).
++ Enter the customer switch Manufacturer and Version if desired (these fields are not functional, they are for reference only).
 + Select the SIP Protocol, Port, and Dial Pattern (defaults are the standard for each parameter).
 + These fields are optional: CLI Prefix, Tech Prefix, Strip Digits, and Bandwidth (useful for customers with audio problems caused by slow speeds).
 + When using SIP registration, you can set the Force From, Username, and Password fields